What are Agency Costs?

 The principal-agent relationship plays a major role in agency costs.
 The principal-agent relationship is an arrangement between two parties in which one party (the principal) legally appoints the other party (the agent) to act on its behalf.

-The principal-agent problem occurs when the interests of the principal and agent are not aligned.
+Principal-agent problems occur when the interests of the principal and agent are not aligned.
 As a result, agency costs are incurred.

 To identify a potential principal-agent problem, consider the following example:

 You hire the services of a roofer to fix your leaking roof.
 The hourly wage that you pay to the roofer is $40.
 A principal-agent problem can arise as the interest of the roofer may not be the same as yours.
-The roofer, knowing that he is paid hourly, may try to take as much time as possible to fix the roof so he can make more money.
+The roofer, knowing that he is paid hourly, may try to take as much time as possible to fix the roof so that he can make more money.
 You are unable to prevent this, as you know very little about repairing roofs.
 The agency cost is the extra amount you pay the roofer to get the roof fixed.

 Reducing Agency Costs